Guidelines for Reviewers's

-Resubmit for Review: it requires significant changes and another round of peer review.
+Resubmit for Review: it requires major changes and another round of peer review.

 Resubmit Elsewhere: it doesn't seem like a good fit for the focus and scope of this journal.

-Decline Submission: it has too many weakness ever to be accepted.
+Decline Submission: it has too many weaknesses to ever be accepted.

 See Comments: if none of the above recommendations make sense, you can leave a comment for the editor detailing your concerns.